Biltmore Trails: 22 Miles to Explore

 Azalea Garden (walking)

-This mostly paved walking path can be accessed from either the Spring Garden or Walled Garden.
-It is a great opportunity to go even deeper into Biltmore’s historic gardens, offering benches along the way, and leads to Bass Pond Waterfall and Boat House.
+This mostly paved walking path can be accessed from either the Spring Garden or the Walled Garden.
+It is a great opportunity to go even deeper into Biltmore’s historic gardens, offering benches along the way, and leads to Bass Pond Waterfall and the Boat House.
 Take in spectacular views across the Bass Pond at approximately 1 mile.

 Lagoon Trail (walking, running, biking)